About Sonia Barton

 My name is Sonia Barton and my Passion and Love is working as a Bowen Specialist in Northern Rivers area, with a clinic in Nimbin.
 I am one of the 4% of the population who loves their job!

 I trained in the Bowen Technique with the European College of Bowen Studies in 2001, in the UK.
 In 2002 I qualified in NST (Neurostructural Integration Technique).
-I ran my own therapy clinic in Oxford, UK for three years offering Bowen Technique (or Bowen Therapy), NST, Massage, Reflexology and Reiki healing, before I emigrated to Australia.
+I ran my own therapy clinic in Oxford, UK for three years offering Bowen Technique (or Bowen Therapy), NST, Massage, Reflexology and Reiki healing, before I emigrated to Australia in 2003.

 I am lucky to live and work in such a beautiful area of NSW and recently moved up from Sydney’s northern beaches.
 I am a member of the Bowen Therapists Federation of Australia (BTFA) and was Chairman of the Association for three years and on the BTFA committee for six years.